PowerBI Notebook

 Part 3 — Visualization Selection Guide

-PowerBI visuals are configured through the interface, not code.
-The skill here is choosing the right visual for the question — the same principle as the Visualization Selection Guide for Python charts.
+PowerBI visuals are set up through the interface, not in code.
+The skill is picking the right visual for the question — the same idea as the Visualization Selection Guide for Python charts.

 Selection Table